Selling property: should you do-it-yourself or use an estate agent?

 If you’re selling a property, you may be considering how you want to do it.
 How much help do you need, and what sort of support would that involve?
-Do you want to make use of an estate agent’s services or sell it yourself?
+What should you consider if you’re weighing up selling property without estate agents?

 Using estate agents